 \section{Discussion}

 This paper introduces the causal masking problem, formulates it as an LP, and examines its properties.
-We showed that ATE-based regulation almost always leads optimizers to unfair solutions.
-Although this unfairness is essentially certain, detecting such unfairness is information-theoretically difficult.
-As a result, these unfair models can remain undetected for years.
-More complex observed covariates (larger $k$) significantly widen the detectability gap between generically unfair and masked unfair policies, while also allowing more tempting masking solutions.
-If we restrict ourselves to decision statistics, we should accept causal masking as inevitable and essentially impossible to detect or regulate.
+We showed that averaged-effect regulation almost always drives optimizers toward stratum-wise unfair solutions, and that detecting such unfairness from observed decisions is information-theoretically difficult.
+As a result, masked unfair policies can remain undetected for long periods, with the detection gap growing in $k$.
+More complex observed covariates widen the gap between unmasked and masked unfair policies while also making masking more profitable.
+If we restrict ourselves to decision-level statistics, causal masking is likely and difficult to detect or regulate.

-These limitations are fundamentally grounded in the detectability of conditional independence and therefore extend beyond causal notions of fairness to any form of conditional parity.
-This has widespread implications for many fairness applications, including college admissions and criminal justice, as discussed in this paper, as well as affirmative action \citep{holzer_assessing_2000}, and the gender wage gap \citep{pendakur_glass_2010} --- all of which have been predominantly analyzed using conditional (adjusted) averages.
-Given these challenges, we argue that fairness regulation should operate at the model level, where the internal decision mechanism is accessible, rather than solely at the level of observed decisions.
+These limitations are grounded in the statistical difficulty of conditional independence testing and therefore extend beyond causal fairness to any setting where regulation is enforced through conditional parity on aggregated outputs.
+The implications cover fairness applications such as college admissions and criminal justice (as discussed in this paper), affirmative action \citep{holzer_assessing_2000}, and the gender wage gap \citep{pendakur_glass_2010} --- all of which are predominantly analyzed through conditional (adjusted) averages.
+Beyond fairness, the same structure constrains regulation of insider trading, classified-information leakage, and any other domain where dependence on a prohibited variable is permitted only through an allowable mediator.
+In all of these settings, our results argue that effective regulation must operate at the model level, where the decision mechanism itself is accessible, rather than only at the level of its outputs.

-There are several natural extensions to our work.
-The first involves the study of \emph{success rate maximization} with an unfixed participation rate.
-Examples include maximizing the win rate when counting cards (while avoiding detection) or maximizing graduation rate or average GPA.
-Such a problem is a linear-fractional program with different properties.

-Another important extension will involve generalizing to measures of global dependence beyond ATEs, such as global odds ratios, which can be detected using a CMH test \citep{zhang_generalized_1997}, or conditional mutual information.
-These properties impose distinct constraints, thereby opening avenues for significant future work.